jasonish/evebox/doc/server-running.rst

 If installing Elastic Search is not an option the embedded SQLite database can be used instead::

-  evebox -v -D . --datastore sqlite --input /var/log/suricata/eve.json
+  evebox server -v -D . --datastore sqlite --input /var/log/suricata/eve.json

 .. note:: Note the -D parameter that tells EveBox where to store data
           files such as the file for the SQLite database.
 While using